 Wendy Buckingham / Creator, Life Coaching Professionally

-Many coaches have a challenge marketing themselves and getting clients.
+Many coaches have a challenge marketing themselves in order to get clients.
+They just want to coach!
 One solution is to take advantage of someone else's marketing expertise by getting listed with a life or executive coaching service that promotes and/or provides coaches to individuals and companies.

 The clients of companies who use these services are usually medium to large businesses who choose to outsource their coaching needs rather than use internal coaches.

-And on a smaller scale, some entrepreneurial individual coaches leverage their coaching by creating a website that promotes other coaches as their team, under their brand - either for free or for a fee or commission.
+And on a smaller scale, some entrepreneurial individual coaches leverage their coaching by creating a website that lists and promotes other coaches as their team, under their brand.
+They may charge a fee or commission to these associate coaches.

 There are some great and some not so good coaching providers, so be sure to check out any you are thinking of joining using the tips further down on this page.

-Coaching providers are quite different from the numerous directories where you are invited to enter your profile, in that they actively either get you employment or pass genuine leads on to you.
+Coaching providers are quite different from the numerous directories where you are invited to enter your profile for no charge or a fee in that they actively support their coaches by either finding them jobs or passing on genuine leads.

 These companies will usually require their coaches to have credible coaching credentials, a level of experience and indemnity insurance.
 They may also, but not always by any means, want you to work exclusively with them.